 If a child becomes unwell in school or is injured, parents are contacted.
 It is essential that the school has up-to-date details so that we can easily contact you or another named carer.
 If, however, parents cannot be reached the child will be cared for in school.
 External medical help will be obtained if necessary.

-Should a child need medication during the day our school policy allows staff to administer prescribed medicines.
+Should a child need medication during the day our school policy allows staff to administer prescribed medicines and some over the counter medication such as Calpol but for a 48 hour period only.
 The exception to this is antihistamines which can be given for hayfever only.
 Parents will be asked to complete some paperwork detailing clear instructions regarding the administering of the medicines.
 Asthma inhalers however can be kept in school if required during the day.
-Non prescibed medicines will require a parent to come into school to administer.
 Please contact the school office for more information.
 In exceptional circumstances medicines are required on a daily basis over long periods and providing these are prescribed by a doctor then this will be administered by the office staff.

 Children may go to the toilet as they need, although all children are encouraged to go to the toilet at break times.
 If mishaps occur, there are some clean clothes available and staff will help to clean and comfort as necessary.
 However, we would normally prefer to contact a parent, who would then be able to help their own child.